number42net/restoreblog/2020-12-23 Macintosh SE/index.md

 * Deep cleaning inside and out
 * Hard disk replacement
 * Hard disk indicator LED replacement
-* Floppy drive cleaning and libration
+* Floppy drive cleaning and lubrication
 * Purposely no re-capping as the capacitors in this model are not prone to failure.
 Capacitors were inspected and tested instead.
 * Colour restoration of all external plastics
 * Fully reversible external battery modification